melunation/deel_ae_assignment/README.md

   - Macros: Since this exercise was fairly simple in terms of available data, there was not the need to develop any macros.
 These should be created when a piece of code is going to be reused many times, which will allow us to just call the macro and not have to repeat that piece of code everywhere.
 It is also great since if we need to do some changes, updating the macro will update it everywhere (and if we didn't develop a macro we would have to change all of those instances one by one).
 Maybe we could have created a macro for the exchange rate if we had used a different approach, but it wasn't needed here.
   - Data validation: dbt offers powerful tests to validate the data we're dealing with.
 The basics here would be making sure that keys don't have nulls and are unique, which can be applied to any other field that requires it.
 We can also do other kinds of checks, like making sure an end date is after a start date, amounts are between a certain range, or the values of the column stay within the expected values.
 These tests allow for quick and easy data validation, and it makes much easier and quicker address and fix the potential issues.
   - Documentation: Documentation can be added as part of the yml file, which then can be exposed to some external tools to allow business to check definitions.
 This is a really important part of a good DWH since it will allow external people to it understand what each table and field is, and the transformations that have been done around it, without having to reach out to the creator of the model.
+  -
 #### Part 2
 For the second part of the challenge, please develop a production version of the model for the Data Analyst to utilize.

-#### Here, I would like to mention that even the requirement asks for one model, I have developed two to show two different approaches that could work for this problem.
+#### Here, I would like to mention that even the requirement asks for one model, I have developed two to show two different approaches that could work to answer the questions listed below.
 I think the preference to use one or the other would be different based on the requirements the Data Analyst has, so if this was my job I would discuss with him what he needs / prefers and provide the most ideal model based on this.
+I will use the aggregated one to answer the questions.

 This model should be able to answer these three questions at a
 minimum: